nihzh/nihzh.github.io/docs/Liverpool/105-Programming Paradigms.md

 - -- comment; {- multiple line comment -}
 - `:load func.hs` load the module, initial as `:l`
 - `:reload` relade the module, initial as `:r`
+- `:module [+/-] M1..[Mn]` load and unload modules
 - Camel case usually
 - the default module name: Main, use `module <name> where` at the beginning of the file to define it.
-The name has to be capitaled.
+The name has to be capitalized.

 #### IO
 - `putStrLn`: to print sth, the displaying form of string is to be surronded by "". **Has side effect!!**